JeffreyAsuncion/Lambdata-JeffreyAsuncion/README.md

 # Lambdata-JeffreyAsuncion
-a collection of data science utility functions
+A collection of data science utility functions.